 VIA TURINO - You'll find all your basic stores like Zara and H&M here.
 However, some of their pieces differ from what the New York stores carry.
 It is worth a peak inside.

 CORSO BUENOS AIRES - This is a major street for ready to wear fashion shops, similar to Via Turino, but it stretches much further.
 It starts in the Porta Venezia neighborhood and continues for about 1.2 km to Piazzale Loreto.

 VIA MONTENAPOLEONE - I don't know what kind of budget you're on, but this is one of the most famous shopping streets in Milan.
 It's filled with high end designers like Cartier, Versace, and Valentino.
 If that is your thing, then this is your street.

 For CULTURE/HISTORY, start here:

-- CIMITERO MONUMENTALE - If you've been to the cemetery in Buenos Aires, get ready for a similar feel.
+CIMITERO MONUMENTALE - If you've been to the Recoleta Cemetery in Buenos Aires, get ready for a similar feel.
 This place is just as grand, with tombstones that outdo one from the next with detail, size, and grandeur.
 It's quite a memorable experience.

 If you need some RELAXATION, start here:

 PARCO SEMPIONE - It's the biggest park in Milan.
 It's quite lively on summer weekends and great for kids.
 You can go there to relax with a good book.
 You can get a gelato or bottle of wine nearby and enjoy it on the grass.
 Or, you can get active, do some running, or even play basketball.
 There is a court.
 If you'd like to do some sightseeing, at one end of the park is Arc de Pace and at the other end is Castello Sforzesco.
 And if all of that still isn't enough to fill up your day, you could always go catch some Pokemon!
 I hear this park is a great spot.